crosswalk-project/crosswalk-cordova-android/README.md

 Importing a Crosswalk-based Cordova Android Project into Eclipse
 ----
-Please use `./cordova/build` to build before import generated project into Eclipse.

 1. Import Crosswalk-based Cordova Android and XWalkCoreLibrary library projects by File > Import... > Existing Android Code Into Workspace.
 Point to `[path_to_cordova_xwalk_android]/framework` and click `Finish`.
 2. Build `xwalk_core_library` and `Cordova` projects.